In Ontario, in early March, although there may still be lots of snow, it is time to start pruning:

 These shrubs are usually planted for their foliage, and not necessarily for their blossoms, so prune them in early spring before any growth begins.

-Shrubs that bloom on new wood, should be pruned before any growth begins such as Annabelle Hydrangeas: cut these back to the first pair of buds just above the ground.
+Shrubs that bloom on new wood, should be pruned before any growth begins such as Annabelle Hydrangeas: cut these back to the first or second pair of buds above the ground.
 The stems will be stronger to support their large heads.

 Clematis and shrub roses should be cut back to live wood.

 Roses do need special consideration so see more here..
 (ROSE PRUNING)

 Spirea - the old-fashioned kind that grows out of control and often seen in hedges, spilling over sidewalks and gardens.
 They can be cut almost to the ground every few years to bring back healthier bushes.
 It may not bloom the first year of hard pruning, but most likely will the second year.